ziedt/Kalah/README.md

 	* Greedy player: chooses the first house that leads to a capture
 	* Most seeds player: chooses the house that leads to the best capture in term of seeds.

-- Mini-max search method used with Alpha-Beta pruning, with a look ahead of 7.
+- Mini-max search method used with Alpha-Beta pruning, with a look-ahead of 7.
 We have implemented many evaluation functions, and an heuristic that combines many of them.

 A round-robin tournament was used to judge the strength of the heuristics.
+The results are available in [compare-strategies.csv](../master/compare-strategies.csv) & [compare_alphabeta_heuristics](../master/compare_alphabeta_heuristics.csv).